-We are authorized to issue an unlimited number of New Common Shares and an unlimited number of Non-Common Shares.
-Holders of the New Common Shares shall be entitled to one vote per share at any meeting of shareholders, whereas holders of the Non-Common Shares shall not.
-Subject to the rights of the holders of preferred shares and any other shares having priority over the common shares, holders of common shares, both New Common Shares and Non-Common Shares, are entitled to dividends if and when declared by the Board upon liquidation, dissolution or winding-up to receive the remaining property of the Company.
+We are authorized to issue an unlimited number of Common Shares.
+Holders of the Common Shares shall be entitled to one vote per share at any meeting of shareholders.
+Subject to the rights of the holders of Preferred Shares, holders of Common Shares are entitled to dividends if and when declared by the Board upon liquidation, dissolution or winding-up to receive the remaining property of the Company.